-The birth of Jesus isn’t celebrated in one way around the world.
+Christmas, the Christian holiday celebrating the birth of Jesus, is celebrated in a variety of ways around the world.
 Here are just a few examples:

-- Christians in China have a tradition of giving apples wrapped in colored paper to one another.
+- Christians in China have a tradition of giving apples wrapped in colored paper to each other.
 Why?
 Christmas Eve in Chinese is “Ping An Ye,” which means quiet or silent night.
 The word for apple is “Ping Guo” which is pronounced similarly.